Movie recommendations by the decade (1970s - 2010s)

 Have you ever wondered why the 1970s were broadly characterized by the theme of disco, or why music from that decade seemed to be mainly disco music?
 The 1970s was plagued with economic downturns, but despite this, individuals from all walks of life and would congregate at discos to dance their troubles away.
 This is the premise of Saturday Night Fever.

-Saturday Night Fever (1977) is a spectacular film that follows the journey of Tony (John Travolta), a wide-eyed 19-year old who spends his Saturday nights at a disco where he shows off his powerful disco moves.
+Saturday Night Fever (1977) is a spectacular film that follows the journey of Tony (John Travolta), a wide-eyed 19-year old who spends his Saturday nights at a disco where he shows off his powerful dance moves.
 It is the only place where the youth can go to escape his mundane life.
 When a big dance competition is announced, he convinces the beautiful and talented Stephanie (Karen Lynn Gorney) to be his partner.
 In the process, he learns a lot more about himself and the people around him, understanding the environment he lives in, and the kind of future that he aspires towards.

 Even though this movie was filmed in a time well before we were born, it will resonate with you because of the amazing acting, scripting, and relevance to our lives in the world we live in today.
 Oh, and if that hasn't convinced you- for those who enjoy classic songs by the Bee Gees, this is the film for you.
 It was this film that popularised songs like Stayin' Alive, or How Deep is Your Love, amongst others.